johnrjj/react-measure-text-worker/README.md

-# MeasureTextOffThread
+# Measure Text Off Thread

-An experimental React component that does expensive text measurements off the main thread and return results to the component's children.
+An experimental React component that performs expensive text measurements off the main thread and return results to the component's children.

 [Demo](https://measure-text-off-thread.surge.sh/)